BHodl/cyphernode/doc/API.v0.md

 ```
 ### Get the mining information (called by your application)

-Returns the mining information of the Bitcoin node.
+Returns the mining informations of the last block.

 ```http
 GET http://cyphernode:8888/getmininginfo